3 Differences Between Indicas and Sativas

 Sativa promotes creativity, helps one focus, and boost your energy.
 If there are things you need to accomplish and would like a little help, this is your go-to cannabis.
 It won’t give you that sleepy, not able to do anything feeling at all.

 The physical differences in Indica vs Sativa plants:

 Indica plants are short, stocky and grow thick clusters of buds around the nodes at the end of the stems.
 Their flowers are quite aromatic and often taste sweet.
 They’ve also been known to take on the smell of a diesel oil type.
 The buds typically take 45-65 days to flower.

 Sativas are typically a taller plant, much thinner and have buds all along the branch instead of just near the stems.
-They take 60-90 to flower and the aroma is not nearly as pungent as an Indica.
-They take on a more earthy taste and the smell is much more delicate.
+They take 60-90 days to flower and the aroma is not nearly as pungent as an Indica.
+They take on a more earthy taste and the smell is delicate.

 The Chemical differences in Indica vs Sativa plants:

 The differences in these plants is determined through testing.

 Indica has a higher THC:CBD ratio which is the reason this type of marijuana creates a deep relaxation.
 THC is a cannabinoid (a compound) in cannabis; the only cannabinoid to produce the euphoric high.